Walter Energy Inc.'s operating loss of $1.58 per share in the third

 coal production prospects look stable which will enable the company

 to meet increasing future coal demand.
-In the first quarter of
+The aforementioned mines

 Globally, demand for met coal is expected to rise primarily on

-the back of higher electricity production in Asian countries,
+the back of higher steel production in Asian countries, mainly in

-mainly in India, China, Japan and South Korea.
-As per the World
+India, China, Japan and South Korea.
+Per the latest data available

-Steel Association, met coal demand will likely improve by 3.1% in
+per the association, met coal demand will likely improve 2.0% in

 We appreciate Walter Energy's "Controlling the Controllable"